keisentraut/python-comdirect-api/README.md

 # Contributing

 Contributions are very welcome.
 Please open a pull request.
-Before you commit, run ```tox .``` in order to check for code style and to run the (not yet existing...) test cases.
+Before you commit, run ```flake8 --max-line-length 120``` in order to check for code style.
+There is also a file ```tox.ini```, but there are no unit tests yet.
+I can't really create unit tests because there comdirect does not offer any public test accounts.

 ## Dependencies

 This module needs the following packages.

 ```
-json
+base64
 datetime
-requests
-uuid
-base64
+decimal
 io
+json
 pillow
+requests
 time
-decimal
+uuid
 ```